akrzemi1/compact_optional/documentation.md

 A policy for floating-point types, where the empty value is encoded as quiet NaN.

-`FPT` Needs to be a floating-point scalar type.
+`FPT` needs to be a floating-point scalar type.

 ### evp_value_init